-- It is an ability given to the end user to access the security service provided by the service provider on a pay-par-use basis. - In SECaas, the service provider integrates their security
+- It is an ability given to the end user to access the security service provided by the service provider on a pay-per-use basis. - In SECaaS, the service provider integrates their security services to benefit the end users.

-- Generally, the SECaaS includes authentication, antivirus, antimalware/spyware, intrusion detection, and security event management. - The security services provided by the SECaaS providers are typically used for securing the on- premise or in-house infrastructure and applications. - Some of the SECaaS providers include Cisco, McAfee, Panda Software, Symantec, Trend Micro, and VeriSign.
+- Generally, the SECaaS includes authentication, antivirus, antimalware/spyware, intrusion detection, and security event management. - The security services provided by the SECaaS providers are typically used for securing the onpremise or in-house infrastructure and applications. - Some of the SECaaS providers include Cisco, McAfee, Panda Software, Symantec, Trend Micro, and VeriSign.

+UNIT 5

-UNIT 5 CLOUD SERVICE PROVIDERS
+CLOUD SERVICE PROVIDERS

-Google App Engine.
+FIGURE 11.2 Google App Engine.
 (Adapted from http://rdn-consulting.com/blog/tag/azure/, accessed January 16, 2014).